 Midreshet Torah V’Avodah (MTVA), under the auspices of Bnei Akiva of North America, World Bnei Akiva, and in partnership with Matan, draws on over 75 years of combined experience of Religious Zionist education in Israel.
-The young women who join TVA are looking for an immersive and intensive growth experience preparing them for the rest of their lives in a broad and integrated fashion--they want to learn at a high level, but they believe that authentic Jewish learning must break out of the four walls of a Beit midrash.
+The young women who join TVA are looking for an immersive and intensive Torah learning experience that prepares them for the rest of their lives in a broad and integrated fashion.
+Our students want to learn Torah at a high level, and encounter Israeli society in a meaningful way.

-Along with focused in-depth Torah study with the most impressive teachers in all of Israel, TVA opens its students up to Eretz Yisrael and Am Yisrael through targeted internships, intense volunteering and service learning, living and working on Kibbutz, exploring pivotal issues facing the future of the Jewish people, rigorous spoken-Hebrew language training, and exciting tiyulim throughout the year.
+Along with focused in-depth Torah study with the most impressive teachers in all of Israel, MTVA opens its students up to Eretz Yisrael and Am Yisrael through brief targeted internships, intense volunteering and service learning, living and working on Kibbutz, exploring pivotal issues facing the future of the Jewish people, intensive spoken-Hebrew language training, and exciting tiyulim throughout the year.
 All of these experiences are infused with rigorous Torah learning and apartment living in the dynamic community of Katamonim in Jerusalem.

 Goal of Program

 TVA is founded upon the values on Bnei Akiva and Modern Orthodoxy.
 TVA envisions Jewish learning in the broadest sense, including the following: